keyboardio/schematics/design_changes.md

 - [ ] We MAY reshape the thumb keycaps, making them convex, rather than concave.
 This will make it more comfortable to strike the new, rnarrower thumb keys.

-- [ ] Additionally, we MAY sculpt the thumb keycaps to make it comfortable to chord a pair of adjacent thumb keys.
+- [ ] We MAY sculpt the thumb keycaps to make it comfortable to chord a pair of adjacent thumb keys.

 - [ ] We MUST resculpt the swoop on 10qp to be no more severe than on other keys. (keycaps)